About the education resource collections

 Educational resources which result from the activities of collaborative partnerships with other agencies and institutions.

-Education resources and topical collections are selected by NOAA staff and educators to directly support teaching of concepts and topics identified in the National Science Education Standards.
+Education resources and topical collections are selected by NOAA staff and educators to directly support teaching of concepts and topics identified in national educational standards.
 Additionally, several state standards and common classroom texts were consulted to identify common naming and grouping patterns of topics.
 Direct input from educators at conferences and through other forums on an ongoing basis also helps shape the content of this site.

-Each Collection contains 15-25 finely grained resources vetted by the NOAA education team to support teaching in formal and informal settings.
+Each Collection contains resources vetted by the NOAA education team to support teaching in formal and informal settings.
 The key characteristics of the resources in the Collections are:

 - Relevant to science education teaching requirements in formal settings.